AlexSim93/pull-request-analytics-action/README.md

 | `JSON_COLLECTION` | A string output containing a JSON object with all the data collected by the action.
 To receive this output, add `collection` to `EXECUTION_OUTCOME`. |
 | `MARKDOWN`        | An output containing the report as a markdown string.
 To receive this output, add `markdown` to `EXECUTION_OUTCOME`.                                 |

-## Privacy and Data Handling
+### Privacy and Data Handling

-**pull-request-analytics-action** is designed with privacy and data security as paramount concerns.
-The action operates statelessly, meaning it neither stores nor transmits any data obtained during its execution.
-All operations are conducted entirely within the GitHub environment to ensure the utmost privacy and security of user data.

-In version `v2`, to better understand user needs and to allocate resources more efficiently for the action's development, some non-sensitive input data are transmitted to Mixpanel.
-This is strictly limited to inputs that do not compromise the security or privacy of your projects.
-The complete list of inputs sent can be reviewed in [this file](https://github.com/AlexSim93/pull-request-analytics-action/tree/v2/src/analytics/sendActionRun.ts).

-Data transmission to Mixpanel can be disabled by setting the `ALLOW_ANALYTICS` input to `false`.
-However, we strongly encourage you not to disable this feature.
-The data sent poses no threat to your project's security or privacy but can significantly aid in the development and improvement of **pull-request-analytics-action**.
+**pull-request-analytics-action** is stateless; it does not send or store any of the collected data.
+However, to better understand user needs, fix bugs, and efficiently develop the project, some non-sensitive input parameters are sent to Mixpanel.
+These data are anonymous and do not provide any information that could identify the project or its data.
+If you wish to disable any data transmission, set `ALLOW_ANALYTICS` to `false`.

 ## Usage Limitations

 **pull-request-analytics-action** operates within GitHub's API rate limits and message size constraints, which are generally sufficient for detailed, long-term reporting.
 However, in rare cases of extremely large datasets, some adjustments might be necessary.
 For more information, refer to GitHub's documentation on [rate limiting](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api).
 The length of the report generated by **pull-request-analytics-action** is limited to 65,536 characters due to GitHub Issue size constraints.

-## Recommendations and Tips

-- Use a **Personal Access Token (classic)** to generate reports for multiple repositories or to support teams.
-- Utilize the `schedule` event for optimal report updates.
-You can refresh the report every few hours or days to avoid exceeding rate limits and to keep the report up to date.
-- To hide individual metrics, specify users in the `HIDE_USERS` parameter or leave `total` and GitHub team names in the `SHOW_USERS` parameter.
-- To avoid a long list of title changes when updating an existing issue, it is recommended to set the title yourself using the `ISSUE_TITLE` parameter.
-- You can filter pull requests using labels with the `EXCLUDE_LABELS` and `INCLUDE_LABELS` parameters.

 ## How You Can Help